coq/coq/doc/sphinx/proof-engine/tactics.rst

      tactic_invocation : toplevel_selector : tactic.
                        : |tactic .

-.. opt:: Default Goal Selector @toplevel_selector
+.. opt:: Default Goal Selector "@toplevel_selector"
+   :name: Default Goal Selector

    This option controls the default selector – used when no selector is specified when applying a tactic – is set to the chosen value.
 The initial